-The Board delegates certain functions to appropriately constituted Committees without abdicating any of its responsibilities.
+The Board delegates certain functions to appropriately constituted Committees in line with a policy that encourages collaboration between Committees - as well as between the Board and its Committees - and which allows for a holistically balanced distribution of authority and responsibility.
 Board Committee charters define the purpose, authority and responsibility of the various Board Committees.

 The Audit, Governance and Risk Committee is constituted as a statutory committee of the Board in compliance with the Companies Act, King IV and the JSE Listings Requirements.
-Its composition, responsibilities and activities are covered in the Audit, Governance and Risk Committee section on pages 31 and 32.
+Its composition, responsibilities and activities are covered in the Audit, Governance and Risk Committee report on pages 31 and 32.

 The Remuneration and Nominations Committee is constituted as a statutory committee of the Board for the purposes of considering remuneration across the group.
 It also reviews the composition of the Board and its Committees, executive training and succession planning.
-Its composition, responsibilities and activities are covered in the Remuneration and Nominations Committee Report on pages 33 to 37.
+Its composition, responsibilities and activities are covered in the Remuneration and Nominations Committee report on pages 33 to 37.